AstarNetwork/astar-docs/docs/use/dapp-staking/for-stakers/manage-dApp-Staking.md

 To claim your rewards, you need to click on the **Claim Button** and sign the transaction.

-I you have active stakes a modal will pop up offering you to re-stake your rewards.
+If you have active stakes, a modal will pop up offering you to re-stake your rewards.

 <Figure src={require('/docs/use/dapp-staking/for-stakers/img/Re_Stake_Modal.png').default } />